Order by noon for same-day delivery · Mon–Sat across Los Angeles

 7. Weekly floral services and home styling

-Fresh lavender also works well in recurring floral programs, especially when a space needs a calm note instead of a loud arrangement.
+Fresh lavender also works well in weekly floral services, especially when a space needs a calm note instead of a loud arrangement.
 Used lightly, it can make a kitchen, powder room, or reception surface feel finished without asking for a full seasonal statement every week.

 That kind of consistency matters.
-One Fiore client described her bi-weekly arrangements as fresh, inventive, and beautiful in everyday life.
+One Fiore client described her bi-weekly arrangements as fresh, inventive, and stunning.
 Lavender can play that supporting role well, especially in smaller secondary pieces.

-For homes and hospitality spaces, it often looks best in low bowls, bud vase groupings, or loose hand-tied arrangements where scent can stay close to the room.
+For homes and hospitality spaces, it often looks best in low bowls, bud vase groupings, or loose hand-tied arrangements where the scent stays close to the room.

 8. Seasonal installations and pop-up events

 In a larger installation, fresh lavender works as spatial design.
-It softens hard structures, adds movement to entries, and gives photo areas a scent guests notice before they read a sign or sit at a table.
+It softens hard structures, adds movement to entries, and gives photo areas a scent guests notice before they read a sign or sit down.

 The important part is density.
 Lavender disappears if it is used too lightly on a large wall, arch, or retail display.
 To read from a distance, it needs enough volume and enough layering to release fragrance as people pass.